MicrosoftDocs/winrt-related/winrt-related-src/extension-sdks/device-families-overview.md

 ![visual studio 2015 device preview toolbar](images/vs2015-device-preview-toolbar.png)

-You don�t have to make a decision up front about every device type that you'll support.
+You don't have to make a decision up front about every device type that you'll support.
 You can add an additional device size to your project later.

 ## Writing code